Things to Know When Traveling to Europe

 - 1.20 BRING A CLOTH BAG AND AVOID PLASTIC

-While not all the rules apply for all countries – and not all European countries belong to the European Union – here are my top travel tips for Americans traveling to Europe.
+While not all the rules apply to all countries here are my top travel tips for Americans traveling to Europe.
 This list will help you navigate Europe like a pro and have a great time doing it.

-At the moment, in February 2019, US-Americans do NOT need a visa for most countries and can travel within Europe for 90 without any problems.
-You can travel around the Schengen-Area very hassle-free.
+At the moment, in winter 2022, US-Americans do NOT need a visa for most countries and can travel within Europe for 90 as tourists without any problems.
+You can travel around the Schengen Area very hassle-free.
+After January 1, 2023, all U.S. citizens traveling to the 26 Schengen Zone countries will need to register with ETIAS or will risk being denied entry.

 THERE IS A LOT TO SEE IN EUROPE

-First of all, don’t try to do it all in one go.
+First of all, don’t try to do all your Europe bucket list in one go.
 Europe is about the same size as the United States, but the countries are compactly situated like America’s states on the east coast.
-There is a lot to see and do, and trying to do too much in a short amount of time will mean missing some of the beauty you came for.
+There is a lot to see and do, and trying to do too much in a short amount of time will mean being stressed.

 I suggest breaking your trip up into sections of Europe or countries.
 Also, consider flying into one country and flying home from another so that you don’t have to circle back, and therefore, will see more.